KeyboardKit/KeyboardKit/README.md

 ### Manual installation

-To manually add `KeyboardKit` to your app, clone this repository and place it in your project folder, then add `KeyboardKit.xcodeproj` to the project, select the app target, add the `KeyboardKit` framework as an embedded binary (in `General`) and as a target dependency (in `Build Phases`).

-Then follow [these instructions](#add) on how to add it to your project.
+To manually add `KeyboardKit` to your app, clone this repository and add `KeyboardKit.xcodeproj` to your project.
+Then, select the app target, add the `KeyboardKit` framework as an embedded binary (in `General`) and as a target dependency (in `Build Phases`) then follow [these instructions](#add) on how to add it to your project.

 <a name="add"></a>
 ### Important - How to add KeyboardKit to your extension

-When you create your own keyboard extension and want to use `KeyboardKit` to get up and running, you **have to** do the following:
+When you create your own keyboard extension and want to use `KeyboardKit` in it, you must do the following:

 * Create a new `Custom Keyboard Extension` target
-* In the hosting app: Add `KeyboardKit.framework` to `Embedded Binaries`
+* In the host app, add `KeyboardKit.framework` to `Embedded Binaries`
-* In the extension: Add `KeyboardKit.framework` to `Linked Frameworks And Binaries`
+* In the extension, add `KeyboardKit.framework` to `Linked Frameworks And Binaries`
-* You must also enable full access in your `Info.plist`, if your keyboard needs it
+* Enable full access in your extension's `Info.plist`, if your keyboard needs it.

 ## Example Application

 The easiest way to learn how to use `KeyboardKit` is to open the example app and have a look at how it is implemented.
-It uses a couple of regular strings, a few emojis, some images and a couple of system buttons.
+It uses a couple of regular strings, emojis, symbols, images and system buttons.

-This app uses the built-in `GridKeyboardViewController`, which uses a collection view to distribute the keyboard buttons evenly in a grid.
-It can be used in your keyboard extensions as well, since it is fully customizable.
+This app uses the built-in `GridKeyboardViewController`, but I will try to add more examples to the example app.

 ## Contact me